-The law firm of McCarter & English, LLP represents the Trustee in these various preference cases.
+The law firm of Cooper Levenson, P.A. represents the Trustee in these various preference cases.
 The pretrial conference has not been scheduled.
-These adversary actions, as well as the Debtors’ bankruptcy proceeding, are before the Honorable Mary Walrath.
+These adversary actions, as well as the Debtors’ bankruptcy proceeding, are before the Honorable Christopher Sontchi.

-For readers looking for more information concerning preference litigation, including an analysis of defenses that can be asserted, below are several articles on this topic:
+For preference defendants looking for an analysis of defenses that can be asserted in response to a preference complaint, below are several articles on this topic:

 Preference Payments: Brief Analysis of Preference Actions and Common Defenses